Spiritdude/nodemcu-shell/README.md

 INFO [4.629] rtc: 2018/01/14 12:00:08 UTC (1515931208)
 ```

-On your desktop or host:
+On your desktop or host use `telnet` to enter the NodeMCU Shell:
 ```
 > telnet 192.168.2.119 2323
 Trying 192.168.2.119...